dragonwasrobot/json-schema-to-elm/README.md

                 |> encodePoint
                 |> Decode.decodeValue pointDecoder
                 |> Expect.equal (Ok point)
 ```

 Finally, `js2e` also generates package config files, `package.json` and
-`elm-package.json` making it easy to test that the generated Elm code is
+`elm.json`, and a `.tool-versions` file, making it easy to test that the
+generated Elm code is behaving as expected.
+Note that the `.tool-versions` file
+is not a file required by `elm` nor `elm-test` but instead a file used by the
+`asdf` version manager, https://github.com/asdf-vm/asdf, to install and run the
+correct compiler versions of `node` and `elm` specified in the `.tool-versions`
+file for a given project.

-behaving as expected.
-Thus, if we supply the following directory structure to
+Thus, if we supply the following directory structure to `js2e` in the above
-`js2e` in the above case:
+case:

 ```
 .